 If you have administrative enquiries about your unit or course, you can contact UNE administrative staff directly via AskUNE or visit a member of the Student Services team in Dixson Library.
 Some teaching areas have administrative staff to assist students for enquiries specific to a unit.
 They can also be contacted using AskUNE and may have phone contact as well.
 Refer to the unit information to determine if this is available for your unit.

 Your contact details

 It is important that you keep your contact details up-to-date with UNE.
-We may use your mailing address to post packages ofor marked assignments to you.
 It is helpful for us to have your daytime telephone number in case we need to communicate with you urgently.